Snowtown (film): Critical reception

 The film received generally positive reviews from critics.
 Review aggregator Rotten Tomatoes lists an 83% approval rating based on 65 reviews with an average rating of 7.5 out of 10 with the consensus "It's a bleak and brutal endurance test, but for viewers with the strength and patience to make it to the end, Snowtown will prove an uncommonly powerful viewing experience."
 On Metacritic, the film holds a 66 out of 100 rating based on 13 critics, indicating "generally favorable reviews".

 Peter Bradshaw reviewed the film for The Guardian and gave it four stars out of five, saying that Snowtown "is a well made but gruesome and often unwatchably violent film."
 He concluded by stating that it reminded him of 10 Rillington Place and that while films "like David Fincher's Zodiac, or Jaime Rosales's The Hours of the Day, or Shohei Imamura's Vengeance Is Mine demystified the killer's macabre criminal career in their various ways; what Snowtown does is create a social-realist horror story showing the killer as parodic paterfamilias."

 Fiona Williams of SBS awarded the film three-and-a-half stars out of five, commenting that director Kurzel "sidesteps the gore—mostly—to focus instead on the circumstances that enabled the atrocities to occur ...
 It's a gripping, discomforting watch."

 Channel Nine entertainment reporter Richard Wilkins gave the film a rating of zero stars, stating "This is as close to a snuff movie as I ever want to see … I don't care if it's rooted in truth or not, it's appalling.
 I've seen it so you don't have to."
 This review was criticised by culture zine Pedestrian TV and was dismissed by Kurzel and actress Louise Harris.

+In 2013, GamesRadar+ named John Bunting one of the "50 Creepiest Movie Psychopaths".